kratzert/RRMPG/README.rst

 Official documentation can be found here: `http://rrmpg.readthedocs.io <http://rrmpg.readthedocs.io>`_

-Read the :ref:`Idea secion <idea>` for further information about the background and aim of this project.
+Read the :ref:`Idea section <idea>` for further information about the background and aim of this project.

 Road map (pull requests welcome!)
 ---------------------------------